Safe-DS/DSL/docs/api/safeds/ml/nn/NeuralNetworkRegressor.md

          * The original model is not modified.
          *
          * @param trainData The data the network should be trained on.
-         * @param epochSize The number of times the training cycle should be done.
+         * @param epochCount The number of times the training cycle should be done.
          * @param batchSize The size of data batches that should be loaded at one time.
          * @param learningRate The learning rate of the neural network.
          * @param callbackOnBatchCompletion Function used to view metrics while training.
 Gets called after a batch is completed with the index of the